Frodnar/frodnar.github.io/content/posts/2023-02-12_descritize_numerical_columns_pandas/index.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-## Getting started

 I am a big fan of the Python programming language and its powerful data analysis library, pandas.
-Today, I'd like to share a trick that I've learned to one hot encode numerical data in pandas.
+Today, I'd like to share a trick that I've learned to one hot encode continuous numerical data in pandas.

-One hot encoding is a technique used to convert categorical variables into numerical ones, in order to prepare data for machine learning algorithms.
+One hot encoding is a technique used to convert categorical variables into 1s and 0s in order to prepare data for machine learning algorithms.
 Normally, this is done using the `get_dummies()` function in pandas.
-However, what if we want to one hot encode numerical data using binning?
+However, what if we want to one hot encode continuous numerical data using binning?

 The solution is to chain the `get_dummies()` function with `cut` or `qcut`.
-This allows us to one hot encode the resulting bins and convert the numerical data into categorical data.
+This allows us to one hot encode the resulting binned data and thus convert the continuous numerical values into one hot encoded categories.
 Here's how we can do it:

     import pandas as pd
     import numpy as np